netscaler/netscaler-k8s-ingress-controller/crd/ratelimit/README.md

 In a Kubernetes deployment, you can rate limit the requests to the resources on the back end server or services using [rate limiting](https://docs.citrix.com/en-us/citrix-adc/13/appexpert/rate-limiting.html) feature provided by the ingress Netscaler.

-Citrix provides a Kubernetes [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs) called the **Rate limit CRD** that you can use with the Citrix ingress controller to configure the rate limiting configurations on the Netscalers used as Ingress devices.
+Citrix provides a Kubernetes [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs) called the **Rate limit CRD** that you can use with the Netscaler ingress controller to configure the rate limiting configurations on the Netscalers used as Ingress devices.

 Apart from rate limiting the requests to the services in a Kubernetes environment, you can use the Rate limit CRD for API security as well.
 The Rate limit CRD allows you to limit the REST API request to API servers or specific API endpoints on the API servers.
 It monitors and keeps track of the requests to the API server or endpoints against the allowed limit per time slice and hence protects from attacks such as the DDoS attack.